-I made the stained glass quilt after piecing scraps of similarly coloured fabric into large swatched of new ‘fabric’ on a Singer Featherweight I had just found at an antique shop.
+I made the stained glass quilt after piecing scraps of similarly coloured fabric into large swatches of new ‘fabric’ on a Singer Featherweight that I had just found at an antique shop.

-I made the little night scene as a companion quilt to Sprawl.
+I made the little night scene as a baby-sized companion quilt to Sprawl.

 The small patchwork below was made while I was sorting through my mom’s fabric stash (if ‘stash’ can imply obsessive quantities) and deciding what i wanted to keep for myself, or donate to charity.
 I set aside these tiny prints and spent an afternoon figuring out how to make as small a quilt as I could using the correct techniques scaled down to miniature.
 Art therapy!